mhenry07/aspire-repro/README.md

 ### ReaderType

-There are multiple reader implementations.
-PipeMediaDownloader reproduces the issue and the others are for comparison and validation.
+There are multiple reader implementations. *PipeMediaDownloader*, *PipeMediaDownloaderSemaphoreStream*, and *PipeFillBuffer* reproduce the issue and the others are for comparison and validation.

 - `PipeMediaDownloader`: Reads and processes the response using System.IO.Pipelines and MediaDownloader and triggers the issue in some cases
 - `PipeMediaDownloaderSemaphoreStream`: Uses PipeMediaDownloader and wraps the writer stream in a SemaphoreStream and triggers the issue in some cases
+- `PipeBuffer`: Reads and processes the response using System.IO.Pipelines and a buffer without using MediaDownloader
+- `PipeFillBuffer`: Uses PipeBuffer with an algorithm similar to MediaDownloader to fill the buffer and triggers the issue in some cases
 - `PipeCopyTo`: Reads and processes the response using System.IO.Pipelines and CopyTo without using MediaDownloader
 - `ReadWriteStreamMediaDownloader`: Reads and processes the response using ReadWriteStream, StreamReader, and MediaDownloader.
 It has line logic comparable to PipeMediaDownloader but does not appear to trigger the reported